DigitalHealthZurich/MDR_Guideline/md_sites/technicaldoc_4.md

 ## Documenting Conformity

-Manufacturers must create a comprehensive **GSPR Checklist** (sometimes called a GSPR Matrix), which serves as the structured evidence map between:
+Manufacturers must create a comprehensive **GSPR Checklist**, which serves as the structured evidence map between:

 - Each individual requirement in Annex I.
 - The specific design features, manufacturing controls, risk controls, and performance data that demonstrate conformity.